The Bible on the Eucharist (Holy Communion):

 The Mass and Eucharist are central to our worship of God.

-As Catholics we have the Bible for information about Jesus but we also have Sacred Tradition which is the oral teachings handed down from Jesus. , "Therefore, brethren, stand fast; and hold the traditions which you have learned, whether by word, or by our epistle."
+As Catholics we have the inspired word of God written in Scripture for information about Jesus and we also have Sacred Tradition, which is the oral teachings handed down from Jesus to the apostles and down through the ages in their successors.
+"Therefore, brethren, stand fast; and hold the traditions which you have learned, whether by word, or by our epistle."
 2 Thessalonians 2:14 (i.e. oral teachings and written teachings).

 The Saints are our examples regarding devotion to the Mass